gsoulie/Mobile-App-Development/ionic-2.md

 #Database

-##SQLite storage
+##SQLite database
 [Back to top](#ionic-2)

 [link : Using Sqlite storage tutorial](https://devdactic.com/ionic-2-sqlstorage/)

 ###First solution
 There is two main solutions for data storage.
 The first one is the local HTML5 storage and the second is using SQLite database storage.

-[link : using sqlite](https://www.thepolyglotdeveloper.com/2015/12/use-sqlite-in-ionic-2-instead-of-local-storage/)

-####HTML5 local storage
 HTML5 storage provide a key-value storage.
 This solution can be useful for small applications, but is not adapted for SQL querying.
 On the other hand, this solution is limitated to 10MB of data storage.

-####SQLite database
+[link : using sqlite](https://www.thepolyglotdeveloper.com/2015/12/use-sqlite-in-ionic-2-instead-of-local-storage/)

-This solution using the local device database.
-You can make some complex SQL query for retrieve data.
+This solution using the local device database. **You can make some complex SQL query** for retrieve data.

 **Intallation**